Everything About KLAT Test 2026

-Do you wish to work in any Korean company or government authority in South Korea or anywhere globally as a Korean learner?
+Do you wish to work as a Korean learner at a Korean company or government agency in South Korea or globally?

 Then, you can consider the KLAT (Korean Language Ability Test).